Australian Privacy Act 1988 Roadmap for Small Businesses

 Simple vendor and platform checklists can further strengthen compliance.
 Before adopting a new service, consider what personal data it processes, where that data is stored, and whether it is shared with additional parties.
 Documenting these decisions helps maintain consistency as systems evolve.

 The common thread across these approaches is proportionality.
 Tools and templates should reduce uncertainty and effort, not introduce new administrative burdens.
-Establishing a small set of repeatable practices is often more effective than attempting comprehensive compliance frameworks prematurely.
+Establishing a small set of repeatable practices, supported by scalable solutions like Levo when needed, is often more effective than attempting comprehensive compliance frameworks prematurely.

 Conclusion